apache/kafka/README.md

 ### Building a binary release gzipped tar ball ###
     ./gradlew clean
     ./gradlew releaseTarGz
+    The above command will fail if you haven't set up the signing key.
+To bypass signing the artifact, you can run ./gradlew releaseTarGz -x signArchives

 The release file can be found inside ./core/build/distributions/.